Berlin river cruise: Should you book a Spree boat tour?

 The Reichstag and a boat

 Extended Berlin River Spree Boat Tour.
 This tour travels along the Spree but lasts almost two and a half hours.
-Apparently, you’ll see more sights and the price is around 30 euros per person.
+Apparently, you’ll see more sights, and the price is around 30 euros per person.
 You can book the Spree boat trip here.

 On a Solar-Powered Catamaran.
 Instead of a boat, you’ll travel along the river on a solar-powered catamaran.
 The tour lasts over two hours and costs approximately 50 euros per person.
 You can book a seat on the solar-powered catamaran here.